john-cd/rust_howto/bk/src/code_organization/code_organization_by_project_type.md

 // No need to import common items individually.
 ```

 The standard library includes a number of preludes.
-For example, adding [`use std::io::prelude::*;`][c~std::io::prelude~docs]{{hi:std::io::prelude}} at the top of I/O heavy modules imports common I/O traits in one line.
+For example, adding [`use std::io::prelude::*;`][c~std::io::prelude~docs]↗{{hi:std::io::prelude}} at the top of I/O heavy modules imports common I/O traits in one line.

-There is also a "Rust prelude", things that Rust automatically imports into every Rust program without even the need for an explicit [`use`][book~rust-reference~use-declarations]{{hi:use}} declaration.
+There is also a "Rust prelude", things that Rust automatically imports into every Rust program without even the need for an explicit [`use`][book~rust-reference~use-declarations]↗{{hi:use}} declaration.
 Here is an excerpt:

 ```rust,noplayground
 pub use std::option::Option::{self, Some, None};